 How do you feel about risk when investing?

-An IRA gives you access to a lot different of investment options—stocks, bonds, mutual funds, and exchange-traded funds, as well as bank products like CDs.
-Each option has different features, objectives and levels of risk.
+An IRA can give you access to a lot of different investment options—stocks, bonds, mutual funds, and exchange-traded funds, as well as bank products like CDs.
+Each option has different features, objectives, and levels of risk.

-For example, some investment options may be riskier, but also more likely to earn more.
-Others have lower growth and earning potential, but also carry less risk.
+For example, some investment options may be riskier but also more likely to earn more.
+Others have lower growth and earning potential but carry less risk.

 How long until you plan to retire?